 Negative perceptions of a STEM environment as a place where particular students “do not belong” can lead to poor academic performance and exit from science (Good, et al., 2012; Purdie-Vaughns et al., 2008; Schmader, et. al., 2008).
-This is the environment typically faced by students who are historically underrepresented in science classes, and it can diminish their perception of the value of (Aronson, et al. 2002; Osborne, 1995; Steele, 1997).
-In addition, a lack of role models can be a defining factor in generating an imposter syndrome phenomenon in students directly affecting their belonging within STEM majors (Jackson and Heath, 2014).
-These outcomes are a result of environmental cues that fail to signal safety and valuation of diversity (Murphy, et al., 2007; Walton and Cohen, 2011) he exit of students from at the expense of the student’s well-being, as well as that of the scientific field.
+This is the environment typically faced by students who are historically underrepresented and enrolled in science classes, and it can diminish their perception of the value of STEM (Aronson, et al. 2002; Osborne, 1995; Steele, 1997).
+In addition, a lack of role models can be a defining factor in generating an imposter syndrome phenomenon in students directly affecting their sense of belonging within STEM majors (Clance and Imes, 1978; Jackson and Heath, 2014,).
+These outcomes are a result of environmental cues that fail to signal safety and valuation of diversity (Murphy, et al., 2007; Walton and Cohen, 2011).
+The exit of URM students from STEM at the expense of the student’s well-being, as well as that of diversity of thought and practice of research within the scientific field.
 It is common to believe that these factors affect only mentees within the programs, however our findings suggest that many mentors also experience a lack of belonging within their majors and scientific community.
 Our near-peer mentoring approaches address these environmental cues and boost sense of belonging not only of our mentees in the programs but the mentors as well, as demonstrated by the voices of the mentors.
+One mentor in particular stated, “Being one of the first mentors, I think I am helping to shape the program and determine its future goals.
+That in itself has impacted me greatly, as I feel that I am a part of a community at San Francisco State University.”

 Bolstering Science Identity